18F/handbook/_pages/about-us/teams/outreach.md

 ## 18F branding and microsites approval

-The outreach team is responsible for the management of 18F branding and it's web presence.
+The outreach team is responsible for the management of 18F branding and its web presence.
 In the early days of 18F, staff were able to create public microsites on [Federalist](https://handbook.18f.gov/federalist/), like guides or pages, to share best practices and increase transparency.
 While that let us share information quickly, it led to a series of public sites that tended to have conflicting or incomplete information, inconsistent designs, and were often passively abandoned (sometimes with dead-end contact info).
 Outreach's goal is to have 18F be a unified and consistent brand.

 Before you create an 18F microsite (`name.18f.gov`), you must clear it with the Outreach team.
 [Please fill out this form] (https://goo.gl/forms/XcmP90Mfbey43NHn2) to let us know about the site you want to create and how it will support your project.
 Outreach will follow up within a couple of days to discuss your proposal and figure out how we can support it.
 Until we’ve cleared your project, we ask that you refrain from creating new microsites.